josephxbrick/documentorganizer/README.md

 So if you want to start numbering your artboards at 1 on the second artboard, put the first page-number instance on the second artboard.
 If you want to start numbering at 2, put a page-number instance on the previous artboard and set its opacity to 0.
 (The transparent instance will contain the number 1.)

-You can skip page-numbering an artboard, but once the first instance has been encountered, skipped artboards contribute to the page count.
+You can opt not to page-number an artboard, but once the first page-number instance has been encountered, skipped artboards contribute to the page count.
 If the first page-number instance is on artboard 1 and the next instance is on artboard 5, these artboards will be numbered 1 and 5 respectively, with no page numbers appearing on artboards 2, 3, and 4.

 ## The page-number symbol instance